 “… at least they’re not very big…”

-The week before my double mastectomy, a good friend of mine (a flamboyantly butch gay man whose penchant for potty talk ranges from the hilarious to the tiresome) was trying to help me look for the bright side.
+The week before my double mastectomy, a good friend of mine (a butch-in-a-flamboyant-way gay man, whose penchant for potty talk ranges from the hilarious to the tiresome) was trying to help me look for the bright side.

 I don’t remember if I snapped back at him or just thought it: